-Please note that all project funds-both Federal funds and matching funds-are subject to certain restrictions.
+Please note that all project funds-both federal funds and matching funds-are subject to certain restrictions.
 NEITHER FEDERAL NOR MATCHING SHARE FUNDS CAN INCLUDE FUNDS TO BE INVESTED IN STARTUPS OR OTHER COMPANIES, whether through equity, debt, or hybrid mechanisms.
-Additionally, neither Federal nor matching share funds can be used for construction activities, except in limited circumstances related to equipment installation, as approved by EDA.
+Additionally, neither federal nor matching share funds can be used for construction activities, except in limited circumstances related to equipment installation, as approved by EDA.
+As described in section A.1., Build to Scale award funds may not be transferred directly to companies (i.e., startups and individuals) being served by the applicant organization, and award funds may not be used to subsidize such companies' expenses that are unrelated to program activities, including general operating expenses.